smadzar90/dot-net-contact-manager/README.md

 ## 📖  Description

 The Contact Manager is a simple .NET application designed for learning purposes, aiming to streamline the management of contacts through intuitive CRUD (Create, Read, Update, Delete) operations.
-Built using the .NET framework and utilizing an SQL database for storing information, this application provides a user experience for organizing and maintaining contact information while facilitating learning and exploration of C# and .NET development
+Built using the .NET framework and utilizing an SQL database for storing information, this application provides a user experience for organizing and maintaining contact information while facilitating learning and exploration of C# and .NET development.

 ## 🔧 How to Run